Home -> Mattresses -> Mattresses Buying Guide

 If you have a medical condition and want to know if a certain style of bed or specific mattress type might be more beneficial than the one you are currently sleeping on, consult a physician before buying a new mattress.

-If you have room for a larger mattress, couples should select a queen or king-size bed for increased personal sleeping space and comfort.
+Couples should select a queen or king-size bed for increased personal sleeping space and comfort.

 The pillow top feature adds thickness to your mattress.
 Depending on the manufacturer, some pillow top mattress pads can add too much height for standard fitted sheets.
 Keep in mind that standard fitted sheets will fit mattresses under 9” thick.
 For mattresses 9” to 13” thick, you will need “deep pocket” style fitted sheets.
 If you purchase a mattress over 13” you will need X-deep pocket or custom sheets.